E-Trojans: Ransomware, Tracking, DoS, and Data Leaks on Battery-powered Embedded Systems: Attacks

 \subsection{Mapping Attacks and Vulnerabilities}

-Table~\ref{tab:vulns} shows the mapping between the \attacks\ attacks and \vulns\ vulnerabilities.
-The attacks take advantage of unencrypted BCTRL firmware (V1) as they rely on functionalities found via RE (e.g., sending UART messages from the BCTRL).
-Moreover, they exploit the unsigned BCTRL firmware (V2) to push malicious firmware on the BCTRL.
-The attacks also abuse the unprotected UART bus (V3) as they utilize arbitrary UART messages without properly encrypting and integrity protecting them and without needing to authenticate on the bus.
-Finally, \adesa\ exploits the lack of DoS protection on the UART bus (V4) to DoS internal and external e-scooter components.
+Table~\ref{tab:vulns} shows the mapping between the \aname\ attacks and vulnerabilities.
+The attacks take advantage of unencrypted BCTRL firmware (V1) as they rely on functionalities that we RE from unencrypted firmware.
+They exploit the unsigned BCTRL firmware (V2) to push a malicious firmware on the BCTRL without integrity protection.
+They also abuse the unprotected UART bus (V3) as they utilize malicious UART messages to impersonate internal components.
+Finally, \adesa\ exploits the lack of DoS protection on the UART bus (V4) to DoS its internals.